-As a dreary Soviet satellite for much of the 20th century, this Oregon-size nation of 20 million people was, to tell the truth,
+As a dreary Soviet satellite for much of the 20th century, this Oregon-size nation was, to tell the truth,

 not the most inviting place to visit.
 Many used to associate Romania with the iron hand of Communist Party dictator Nicolae Ceausescu.
 A 1989 uprising led to his overthrow and murder, and a new constitution re-established Romania as a republic with a multi-party system, market economy and individual rights of free speech and religion.
 Fast-forward to today, and Romania appears on many Eastern European tour itineraries, beckoning those with a streak of wanderlust.
 It is certainly ripe for discovery.